Patricia Krenwinkel: Trial

 Krenwinkel's trial attorney, Paul Fitzgerald, suggested that although her fingerprints were found inside the Tate home, she might just have been "an invited guest or friend."
 Seemingly unfazed by the possibility of a guilty verdict and a death sentence, Krenwinkel reportedly spent much of the trial drawing doodles of devils and other Satanic figures.
 All during the trial, she remained loyal to Manson and the Family.
-Demonstration of this unity included walking hand-in-hand with Atkins and Van Houten, singing songs written by Manson, as well as shaving their heads and carving an "X" on their foreheads, just as Manson was doing.
+Demonstration of this unity included walking hand-in-hand with Atkins and Van Houten, singing songs written by Manson, and shaving their heads and carving an "X" on their foreheads, just as Manson was doing.
+(The "X" can be seen in modern photographs of some of the members.)

 At the end of the nine-month trial, Krenwinkel was convicted of all counts and sentenced to death on March 29, 1971.
 She and the other two women were transferred from Los Angeles to the California Institution for Women (CIW) near Corona, California.